MacroNav: Multi-Task Context Representation Learning Enables Efficient Navigation in Unknown Environments: Introduction

 \section{Introduction}

-Autonomous robot navigation in unknown environments remains a fundamental challenge in robotics, requiring real-time decision-making under partial observability while ensuring collision-free paths to specified goals.
-Classical methods such as A* and RRT*~\cite{zhou2022review} excel in pre-mapped environments but struggle with dynamic exploration scenarios where environmental structure must be incrementally discovered.
+\IEEEPARstart{A}utonomous robot navigation in unknown environments remains a fundamental challenge in robotics, requiring real-time decision-making under partial observability while ensuring collision-free paths to specified goals.
+Classical methods such as A* and RRT* excel in pre-mapped environments but struggle with dynamic exploration scenarios where environmental structure must be incrementally discovered.

 Based on advancements in Simultaneous Localization and Mapping (SLAM) techniques, robots can obtain accurate real-time state estimations while building maps, enabling autonomous navigation in unknown environments.
 Previous works have explored frontier-based methods~\cite{dasilvalubancoNovelFrontierBasedExploration2020} and utility-cost assignments~\cite{holzEvaluatingEfficiencyFrontierbased2010}.
 Other approaches focus on continuous environment representation updates, such as FAR Planner~\cite{yang_far_2022} which builds visibility graphs.
-However, these methods suffer from insufficient environmental understanding due to many hand-crafted rules, resulting in suboptimal navigation efficiency.
+However, these methods heavily rely on hand-crafted rules, including manually designed frontier selection heuristics~\cite{dasilvalubancoNovelFrontierBasedExploration2020}, predefined utility-cost trade-off functions~\cite{holzEvaluatingEfficiencyFrontierbased2010}, and fixed graph construction and pruning strategies~\cite{yang_far_2022}.
+Such rules encode rigid, scenario-specific assumptions rather than capturing the semantic and structural complexity of real-world environments, resulting in insufficient environmental understanding and suboptimal navigation efficiency.